-I recently attended the stateside launch party for Issue #12 of Riposte magazine, an independent publication founded championing issues from social media self-care to disability funding with a decidedly woman-focused voice.
+I recently attended the stateside launch party for Issue #12 of Riposte magazine, an independent publication founded in London and championing issues from social media self-care to disability funding with a decidedly woman-focused voice.
 I serendipitously discovered Riposte through Instagram’s algorithm and was thrilled to see they would be holding their launch the subsequent week.
 Held at Brooklyn’s Picture Room, we heard from Canadian-Lebanese designer and guest editor, Céline Samaan, on sustainability in the fashion industry beyond band-aids like Guppy Bags and washing machine filters but on true sustainability at scale.

 “If there’s waste, you’ve done something wrong.”Céline Semaan, Slow Factory

 But this isn’t a story about sustainability (that’s for another time, trust me).
 This is about women and the words we use.
 As I browsed the new issue sporting a cover with one of my favorite R&B singers, Mahalia, and sipped on all-natural wine from local Glou, a woman approached me to share her sentiment about me: “That woman is so tall!” only to realize that there was a step in the room.
 While I’m used to people commenting on my 6’1 frame, I couldn’t help but be taken aback at her choice of word.
 Woman.
 I can count on one hand, if that, the number of times someone has referred to me as a woman rather than a girl.
 And I realize part of this is perhaps the location (a room full of sophisticated, educated women) and perhaps my age is showing (I’m fairly certain a crease is forming above my brows) yet still, I wrapped myself in the phrase, warmer than my leopard coat.